slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Success makes so many people hate you.
 I wish it wasn’t that way.
 It would be wonderful to enjoy success without seeing envy in the eyes of those around you.' -- Marilyn Monroe*

 When people criticize your life they are speaking about their fears and limitations not yours.
 Only take advice from [those achieving what you want to achieve](chapter_2_groups.md##on-feedback-and-mentorship).
 Ignore and be flattered by the rest.
 Never hate people who are jealous of you.
-Respect their jealousy, they think that you're better than them.
+Respect their jealousy, they think that you’re better than them.

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*